What does Your True Story actually do?

 Can we include photos, documents, recipes or artwork?

-Yes.
+Yes, please!
 Visuals are often a big part of these books.
 I’ll guide you on what to gather and in what resolution, and we’ll place them throughout your book in a way that supports the story.

 What if I change my mind about the structure partway through?